 In compliance with Revenue Regulation V-20, we are stating that no partner of our Firm is related by consanguinity or affinity to the president, manager or principal stockholders of the Company.

-In compliance with the Revised Securities Regulation Code Rule 68, we are stating that the above Company has only one (1) stockholder owning more than one hundred (100) shares.
+In compliance with Revised Securities Regulation Code Rule 68, we are stating that the said Company has only one (1) stockholder owning one hundred (100) or more shares.

 R.S.
 BERNALDO & ASSOCIATES